1. Hardware

 This is a non-exhaustive list of small optimizations and problem resolutions that may be helpful to other Trossen AI Stationary Robot users.

-- lerobot: There was a dataset version error which prevented lerobot simulation testing and dataset visualization for older aloha and pusht datasets.
+- lerobot: version warning: There was a dataset version error which prevented lerobot simulation testing and dataset visualization for older aloha and pusht datasets.
 Converted this to a warning.

-- lerobot: Fixed a model writing error in train.py: the checkpoint config.json file was missing the "type: act" or "type: diffusion" line so the model could not be read, e.g. by eval.py.
+- lerobot: missing type in config: Fixed a model writing error in train.py: the checkpoint config.json file was missing the "type: act" or "type: diffusion" line so the model could not be read, e.g. by eval.py.
 Solved this by adding type: str = "act" line to configuration_act.py and type: str = "diffusion" to configuration_diffusion.py.

-- lerobot: For real robot rollouts, we found that setting the robot.max_relative_target to 0.05-0.1 radians makes a huge difference in whether a learned policy succeeds.
+- lerobot: max joint angle change: For real robot rollouts, we found that setting the robot.max_relative_target to 0.05-0.1 radians makes a huge difference in whether a learned policy succeeds.
 This argument clips the maximum joint angle change in one step, thereby reducing jerky motions which seem to take the robot out of the learning distribution and often lead to failure.

 4. Datasets